peterbe/mincss/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-mincss - clears the junk out of your CSS
+mincss - Clears the junk out of your CSS
 ========================================

 ``mincss`` is a Python library that makes it possible to evaluate